LAST MODIFIED: July 7, 2023

 We will not collect additional categories of Personal Information and Sensitive Personal Information or use the Personal Information and Sensitive Personal Information we collected for materially different, unrelated, or incompatible purposes without providing you notice.

-We may disclose your Personal Information and Sensitive Personal Information to a third party for a business purpose.
+We may disclose your Personal Information and Sensitive Personal Information to a third party for business purposes.
 When we disclose Personal Information and Sensitive Personal Information for a business purpose, we enter into a contract that describes the purpose and requires the recipient to both keep that Personal Information and Sensitive Personal Information confidential and not use it for any purpose except performing the contract.

 We disclose your Personal Information and Sensitive Personal Information with the following categories of third parties: